 If the Project contains garbage or solid and hazardous waste, the Contract Documents will detail the removal of these items.

 When wasting PCC, mix the PCC with at least 30 percent natural soil to construct an inner core in the waste area.
 Cover this inner core with 3 feet (1.0 m) of natural soil on the top and 8 feet (2.4 m) on the side slopes.
-Place and compact the material according to to prevent future settlement and sliding.
+Place and compact the material according to 203.06.D to prevent future settlement and sliding.

-Clean Hard Fill consisting of reinforced or non-reinforced concrete, asphalt concrete, brick, block, tile or stone that is free of all steel as per shall be managed in one or more of the following ways:
+Clean Hard Fill consisting of reinforced or non-reinforced concrete, asphalt concrete, brick, block, tile or stone that is free of all steel as per 703.16 shall be managed in one or more of the following ways: